Affiliate links on Android Authority may earn us a commission. Learn more.

 How to turn on Face or Photo Unblur?

 Many are wondering whether the Pixel 6 series and Pixel 6a will also get Photo Unblur, the Pixel 7 series-specific feature.
 Google has made no announcements of this yet, so we’ll have to wait to find out if this will ever happen.
+As mentioned before, though, apparently this feature relies heavily on the Tensor chipsets.
+This makes it less likely for non-Pixels to get the feature.

 Yes!
 Given that you have a phone that supports Photo Unblur, you can apply this feature to any photo through Google Photos.
 It even works on older images shot with any camera.